dancer1325/opensearch-documentation/_security/getting-started.md

 ```
 {% include copy.html %}

-The `hash` string is generated using the `hash.sh` script located in the `plugins/opensearch-security/tools/` directory.
-In this case, the hash of the string `secretpassword` was used.
+The `hash` string is generated using the `hash.sh` script located in the `plugins/opensearch-security/tools/` directory
+* In this case, the hash of the string `secretpassword` was used.

 Note the use of the built-in backend role `kibanauser`, which provides the user permissions needed to navigate OpenSearch Dashboards.